jocoly/borpa/README.md

   OUTPUT_DIR=/PATH/TO/IMAGE/DIRECTORY/ // Generated images are saved locally.

-  OPENAI_TOKEN=OPENAI TOKEN GOES HERE // required for GPT completion but not needed for Stable Diffusion access
+  OPENAI_TOKEN=OPENAI TOKEN GOES HERE // required for GPT completion but not needed for Stable Diffusion image generation

   OPENAI_MODEL="text-davinci-003" // the default OpenAI language model used if the user does not provide one